openfisca/openfisca-doc/coding-the-legislation/25_vectorial_computing.md

 ### Ternaries

-Let's now write a formula that still returns `200` if the Person’s salary is lower than `1000`, and `100` if this condition is not met.
+Let's now write a formula that returns `200` if the Person’s salary is lower than `1000`, and `100` otherwise.

 The Numpy function [`where`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.where.html) offers a simple syntax to handle these cases.